wuboy0307/go-gpdb/README.md

 ```

 + Navigate to [PivNet Edit Profile](https://network.pivotal.io/users/dashboard/edit-profile) and copy the API TOKEN
-+ Open the Vagrant file and update your API KEY
++ Open the **Vagrantfile** and update your API KEY.

 ```
 api_key = "APIKEY"
 ```

-and also update the IP that is subnet of your virtualbox.
++ While in the vagrantfile, update the IP that is subnet of your virtualbox (needed to access command center locally on your mac).

 For eg.s

-As shown above my interface vboxnet1 is on the subnet 192.168.11.x, so a IP within that subnet range should work fine for accessing the VM within my MAC, so we have choosen an IP 192.168.11.10.
+As shown above (Vagrant Setup Section) my interface vboxnet1 is on the subnet 192.168.11.x, so a IP within that subnet range should work fine for accessing the VM within my MAC, so we have choosen an IP 192.168.11.10.

 If your IP subnet is not "192.168.11.x" then replace "192.168.11.10" with IP that matches your IP subnet for your virtual box.